BBC News at Ten: Out-of-studio presenting

 As well as presenting from the main studio, the main presenters are called upon to present on location when major stories break.
-For example, Huw Edwards reported live from Washington for the 2008, 2012 and 2016 US presidential elections and has presented live from Basra at the withdrawal ceremony.
+For example, Huw Edwards reported live from Washington, D.C. for the 2008, 2012 and 2016 US presidential elections and presented live from Basra at the withdrawal ceremony.
 He also regularly presented from Westminster, as well as from Edinburgh (at times when the referendum for Scottish independence was being developed).

 During the 2012 Summer Olympics, presenters also made use of BBC's makeshift studios overlooking the Olympic Park at Stratford.
 George Alagiah presented from L'Aquila in April 2009, Haiti in 2010, Egypt in 2011 and Tacloban in 2013.

 On 14 June 2017, the evening of the Grenfell Tower fire, Huw Edwards presented live from a distance outside of the tower block.
-The still-burning tower could be seen behind Huw as he was covering the story.
+The still-burning tower could be seen behind Edwards as he was covering the story.

 On 10 October 2018, due to technical problems at the Broadcasting House, Huw Edwards presented at BBC Millbank Studios.

 In March 2022, Reeta Chakrabarti presented from Lviv (as well as the bulletins at One and Six) during the Russian invasion of Ukraine.

+Between February and March 2026, Clive Myrie presented the show live from Tel Aviv during the Iran war, as well as the bulletins at One and Six.